Hurricanes and Global Warming

 I am worried however, that in classic denialist fashion, the anti-GW cranks will latch onto this and say, “See!
 You’re wrong!
 You don’t know anything!” when it was clear to me that this connection has always been somewhat tentative (and still not completely ruled out).
 The science of global warming is clearly not dependent on this result, but some people who were raising alarms with the suggestion of a link will likely be used to further disparage the science.

-60 thoughts on “Hurricanes and Global Warming”
+60 responses to “Hurricanes and Global Warming”

-1. I’m not so sure Dunc, the proxy that they’re using would be influenced by intensity or frequency.
+2. I’m not so sure Dunc, the proxy that they’re using would be influenced by intensity or frequency.
 It’s also been my impression from sites like Realclimate and other articles on this debate in Science and Nature that the hurricane frequency link is pretty weak, and intensity if more correlated to the multi-decadal scale than temperature.
 It’s interesting though.
 Now that they’ve developed a proxy they can extend the record and hopefully give a clear picture of the link.

 Warmer ocean surface temperatures intuitively should lead to more frequent and more intense hurricanes.
 More energy in the system means more frequent and more violent storms – there’s a reason they don’t have many category 5 hurricanes in January.
 But this suggests there are dampening effects that are as or more important than temp.

-2. But this suggests there are dampening effects that are as or more important than temp.
+But this suggests there are dampening effects that are as or more important than temp.

 However, unless the dampening effects are also linked to AGW and increase in proportion, it still means AGW will be responsible for more intense storms.

-3. There are likely a number of measures of hurricane activity.
+There are likely a number of measures of hurricane activity.

 Frequency of storms (how many form per year).